muhammadDaffaa/Expenditure-Application-for-Fuel-Purchases/README.md

 # Expenditure Console Application for Fuel Purchases
-Making CONSOLE APPLICATION - CRUD NATIVE DATABASE with JAVA programming language and using MAVENb.
+Making CONSOLE APPLICATION - CRUD NATIVE DATABASE with JAVA programming language and using MAVEN.
 This project already uses preparedstatement.
 Over time this project will continue to grow until it becomes an API.<br>

 # JAR yang digunakan :